ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-tho most effectual and speody romo­
-dics known.
-Tho Bamo will roliovo n
-person who scorns almost (load from a
-very heavy fall In nn npoplectio fit,&#x27;
-no timo should bo lost in pouring
 down snlt water, if sufficient sensibil­
 ity remain to allow of swallowing; if
 not, until tho sonses return, when